 UCSF and the LGBT Cancer Network list providers by state specializing in anal precancer screening.
 Anal cancer can be prevented if it is found and treated in its precancerous stages.
 If you believe you are at risk, or notice symptoms, get screened today.
-Linking to these lists does not reflect an endorsement by the HPV and Anal Cancer Foundation by any of these providers.
+Linking to these lists does not reflect an endorsement by the Anal Cancer Foundation by any of these providers.

 General Medical Resources

 The American Society for Colposcopy and Cervical Pathology (ASCCP) aims to improve clinician competence and performance and patient outcomes through educational activities focused around the study, prevention, diagnosis and management of lower genital tract disorders.

 American Social Health Association (ASHA) is a non-profit that provides information and support for people affected by Sexually Transmitted Infections (STIs).
 We have provided the link to their HPV and Cervical Cancer Prevention Resource Center.